 h.
 He knows that he has a short time: Satan's power is real and terrifying, but not because he is triumphant, but because he knows he is beaten and has a short time left.
 He is like a wounded, cornered animal that fights ferociously.

 i.
-Why doesn’t he just give up?
-Don’t forget that Satan is utterly depraved, and probably “insane” - he may have deceived even himself into thinking that he has a chance.
-A better question is “Why don’t we give up?”
-Our rebellion against God makes even less sense than Satan’s rebellion does.
+Satan might give up his fight against God and humanity made in God's image, except for the fact that he is utterly depraved, and probably insane in some way; Satan may have deceived even himself into thinking that he has a chance.
+Our rebellion against God makes even less sense than Satan's rebellion does.

 E. Conflict on the earth.